Try the best DIY Organic Fertilizer From Vegetable Scraps For Container Gardeners in this post.

 After sitting overnight, the paste will be ready for use.
 You can strain it as well to remove the solid pieces, but this step is optional.
 If your DIY vegetable scrap fertilizer paste is thick, don’t forget to add an equal amount of water in it.

-Transfer your vegetable scrap fertilizer in a watering can and pour it around the base of your plants as the way you water.
+Transfer your vegetable scrap fertilizer to a watering can and pour it around the base of your plants as the way you water it.

-- In the garden, apply it in the early morning or the best, in the evening to avoid evaporation.
+- In the garden, apply it in the early morning or, best, in the evening to avoid evaporation.

-- Apply this organic fertilizer twice in a month to your container vegetables, houseplants, and ornamental plants.
+- Apply this organic fertilizer twice a month to your container vegetables, houseplants, and ornamental plants.